Google Analytics lets you analyze data about customer engagement with your website or application.

 - Keep the name of the new/modified report and sync it into a different schema.

 NOTE: Google Analytics delivers optimal performance in the context of intraday data refreshes.
-You can find the details documented here.
+For more information, see Google’s Enhanced Data Freshness documentation.